Marshnme/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    sessions provide a way to perserve data across requests.
+Allows users to not have to relogin on every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    hashes the password

 - [ ] What does bcrypt do to slow down attackers?

+hashes the password in rounds for extra security.

 - [ ] What are the three parts of the JSON Web Token?

+    header, payload, signature.

 ## Minimum Viable Product